cs3110/textbook/src/chapters/data/lists.md

 * `[] : 'a list`
 * If `e1 : t` and `e2 : t list` then `e1 :: e2 : t list`.
 In case the colons
   and their precedence is confusing, the latter means `(e1 :: e2) : t list`.

-The order of operations for several `::` operators are from the right to the left.
-Meaning that for the expression `e1 :: .. el :: em :: en`, we first apply (em :: en),
-then (el :: (em :: en) ), etc.

 In the rule for `[]`, recall that `'a` is a type variable: it stands for an unknown type.
 So the empty list is a list whose elements have an unknown type.